 Early on in life I was already a dedicated library-lover.
 Living above one eased the path towards it, and it definitely turned me into a bibliophile.
 Countless hours and days were spent walking around in it, searching and nurturing books.

-When my Dutch language teacher put me on the spot when I was 14 years old, he made me stand up and admit blame for a silly grammatical mistake.
-He also taught me about the artistry of words and love for languages.
+When my Dutch language teacher put me on the spot when I was 14 years old, he made me admit blame for a silly grammatical mistake in front of the whole class, asking me if I had any dictionaries at home, and if so, why they weren’t on my desk when I wrote that particular essay.
+While I already spent half my childhood with a book in my hands, he taught me about the artistry of words by not only reading and writing even more, but by deliberately watching my words while I was writing.
 So many years later, I still value what he unintentionally did for me.

 “Find out the reason that commands you to write; see whether it has spread its roots into the very depth of your heart; confess to yourself you would have to die if you were forbidden to write.”

 Just as unwittingly, my illness came to be, and writing took centre stage once more.
 Gone were the days of writing poetry for library events, present became the need to express what physically went on within me.
 Spreading awareness about MS by writing and helping the outside world see my story from my point of view, it certainly has helped do just that.
 I was firmly put on the road to writing once more, and I never looked back since.

 I daydream of writing a book, the physical act of writing, pen in hand, copy book ready, daydreaming of what would happen next.
 Words flowing from my fingers onto my keyboard, seeing things take shape; it is a soft murmur getting louder, a flicker of my unconscious mind taking place.

 “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”